smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

   ```
 9. The next Captured Data Response Rule must test whether the WAITDYNVAR command itself may have failed, or more likely, if it is reporting a timeout, meaning that the submitted job must be stuck and no job completion message was ever detected.

-    - This Rule compares the reserved dynamic variable named WAITDYNVAR (assuming the default value for the command parameter WAITVARNAM) to a value of 'FAIL'.
+    - This Rule compares the dynamic variable named WAITDYNVAR (assuming the default value for the command parameter WAITVARNAM) to a value of 'FAIL'.
 If that value is matched, the response command sets the Dynamic Variable token to the value that will force the Script to end abnormally:
     ```
     SETDYNVAR VARNAM(BTOLBL1) VALUE('SBMJOBFAIL')
     ```